AudiA420T/Weather-ESP32-T-Display-S3/README.md

 I originally made this progress to see the temperature in my office.
 Eventually I added Blynk support to monitor remotely, and separately attached a space heater that I could control remotely.

-I had been running the setup for a few years, but I have recently been interested in the Lilygo products, specifically the LCD ESP32s.
+I had been running the setup using the Adafruit DHT 3 pin sensor for a few years, and I have recently been interested in the Lilygo products, specifically the LCD ESP32s.
 I wanted a more compact package and updated image.
 While updating to the Lilygo T-Display-S3 I added a weather API to get outdoor weather as well.

-I'm using an Adafruit DHT 3 pin sensor to keep the package small.
+You can think about the code as (3) distinct pieces:
+1. Blynk code to make this an external Blynk sensor that I can use with their app to monitor
+2. Weather API from (https://www.tomorrow.io/) to pull the latest weather data
+3. DHT Sensor inputs

-Next steps are to add back the Blynk support and some nice icons for the weather on the right side of the screen
+Next steps are to add some nice icons for the weather on the right side of the screen

 Original Setup
 ![IMG_9608](https://github.com/AudiA420T/Weather-ESP32-T-Display-S3/assets/6942261/77aa3a9d-0060-42d9-83e3-313e75c36790)